Democrat Clinton raises $55 million in fourth quarter: campaign

 For more on the 2016 U.S. presidential race and to learn about the undecided voters who determine elections, visit the Reuters website. (here)

+(This version of the story story corrects paragraph 5 to say 94 percent of donations were $100 or less, not 94 percent of total money raised in the quarter)

-(Reporting by Sandra Maler and Luciana Lopez Washington; Writing by Ginger Gibson; Editing by James Dalgleish)
+(Reporting by Sandra Maler and Luciana Lopez Washington; additional reporting by Saqib Iqbal Ahmed in New York; Writing by Ginger Gibson; Editing by James Dalgleish)